justingreerbbi/wordpress-oauth-server/readme.txt

 * Removed plugin logging as it was not really needed and caused more issues that it was worth.

 = 3.0.0 =
-* Complelty updated and rebuilt
+* Updated and rebuilt structure.
 * Visit <a href="http://wp-oauth.com">http://wp-oauth.com</a> for documentation and more information.